BorisNaydenov/BorisNaydenov/README.md

 👋 Hi, I’m @BorisNaydenov

-🌱 I like connecting the dots, solving problems and developing business relationships.
+🌱 I like solving problems, analyzing and visualizing data insights, and creating content - from dashboards to ad banners.

+🌱 I can be an asset by sharpening strategies, developing business relationships, and staying focused on the objectives and milestones.

  👀 Watch my [Introduction](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in YouTube